RupakMukherjee/PPPL-CCI-2021/index.md

 <img src="https://user-images.githubusercontent.com/90737587/141751967-9b24e444-f079-4771-95a4-5eacdcc652ee.png" width="100%" height="100%">

-For this project, the machine learning process is used to solve partial differential equations.
-I utilized this [Advection-Diffusion code](https://github.com/dynamicslab/deep-learning-fluids/blob/main/notebooks/advection_diffusion_DL.ipynb) that also uses the same machine learning process.
+For this project, I utilized this [Advection-Diffusion code](https://github.com/dynamicslab/deep-learning-fluids/blob/main/notebooks/advection_diffusion_DL.ipynb) that also uses this machine learning process.
 I used the same code for the Burger’s and KdV’s code except with some modifications to allow the code to run properly.
 For steps 1-3, I will explain what the creator of this Advection-Diffusion code did for data collection, preparing the data, and building the model.
 Then, for steps 3-5, I will explain what I have done to train the model, test the model, and improve the model to get better results.